Papacy - Timeline (Expand All)

 800: Charlemagne is papally installed as Holy Roman Emperor, forwarding the vision of a unified Christian commonwealth under the ultimate rule of the vicar of Christ.

 1049: Leo IX calls the Council of Rheims to combat such dangers to centralized Church autonomy as clerical marriage and simony, subordinating secular to spiritual, emperor to pope.
-[Hide Quote]
+[Display Quote]

 1073: Gregory VII (1073-1085) excommunicates Henry IV -- who must then humble himself seeking pardon -- asserting unquestioned papal sovereignty over secular and spiritual matters.
 During his reign the most influential and progressive attempts at expanding the boundaries of Christianity are introduced to the Christian world.
 Gregory VII is credited with beginning the discourse on the need to educate non-believers in the Word of the Lord, which is later conducted through violence.
 [Display Quote]